Skip to main content

 Bill Summary

-Current law allows, but does not require, a county or a municipality to adopt a resolution or ordinance that either establishes business licensure requirements for massage facilities or regulates and prohibits unlawful activities to prevent the operation of illicit massage businesses that engage in human trafficking-related offenses.
-Section 1 of the bill:
+The law has allowed, but has not required, a county or a municipality to adopt a resolution or ordinance that either establishes business licensure requirements for massage facilities or regulates and prohibits unlawful activities to prevent the operation of illicit massage businesses that engage in human trafficking-related offenses.

-• Requires such a resolution or ordinance local process to also require, as a condition for a person remaining as or becoming a massage facility operator, owner or employee that:
+• Requires such a local process to also require, as a condition for a person remaining as or becoming a massage facility operator, owner, or employee, that:

-• Every current operator owner, and employee submit to a background check on or before the earlier of October 1, 2025, or any other date specified in the resolution or ordinance local process ; and
+• Every current operator, owner, and employee submit to a background check on or before the earlier of October 1, 2025, or any other date specified in the local process; and

-• Every prospective operator or owner or employee to submit to a background check at least 30 days before being granted a license to operate the massage facility becoming an owner of or assuming an ownership interest in a massage facility; or being employed by a massage facility;
+• Every prospective operator or owner to submit to a background check at least 30 days before being granted a license to operate the massage facility or assuming an ownership interest in a massage facility;

 • Prohibits a massage facility operator or owner from employing at a massage facility a person who has not submitted to a required background check;

-• Authorizes an operator or owner to employ at a massage facility a person who has been convicted of or entered an accepted plea of nolo contendere for solicitation of a prostitute, a human trafficking offense, or money laundering, or who is registered as a sex offender or is required by law to register as a sex offender, if the operator or owner believes that the person does not pose a threat to customers or employees of the massage facility;
+• Authorizes an operator or owner to employ at a massage facility a person who has been convicted of or entered an accepted plea of nolo contendere for a felony or misdemeanor of solicitation of a prostitute, a human trafficking offense, or money laundering, or who is registered as a sex offender or is required by law to register as a sex offender, if the operator or owner believes that the person does not pose a threat to customers or employees of the massage facility;

 • Authorizes the local licensing authority for a local government that has established massage facility business licensure requirements to suspend or revoke the license of any massage facility that has an owner or an employee who is prohibited from being a massage facility owner or employee;